google/WebFundamentals/src/content/en/fundamentals/accessibility/semantics-builtin/index.md

 video](https://www.youtube.com/watch?v=QW_dUs9D1oQ) of Victor using VoiceOver.

 Now, it's your turn to try using a screen reader.
-Here is a page with *ChromeVox Lite*, a minimal but functioning screen reader written in Javascript.
+Here is a page with *ChromeVox Lite*, a minimal but functioning screen reader written in JavaScript.
 The screen is purposefully blurred to simulate a low-vision experience and force the user to complete the task with a screen reader.
 Of course, you'll need to use the Chrome browser for this exercise.